Michael-Yuan-Trebble/UnrealEngineFlightProject/README.md

 # UnrealEngineFlightProject

+Website for the project is located [at this link](https://unrealenginepersonalflightproject.netlify.app/)

 A custom flight simulation project built in Unreal Engine 5 using C++ and Blueprints.
 The goal of this project is to explore advanced gameplay programming and implementing flight mechanics and physics in the Unreal Engine.
 Inspirations of my project come from flight games/simulators such as War Thunder, Ace Combat, and Project Wingman.